frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Irrelevant: Inline CSS

 Similarly, though practically speaking much more legitimate, inline CSS—applying CSS directly through `style` attributes—should also be avoided.
-This recommendation comes again from the idea to keep [the big picture](https://meiert.com/en/blog/big-picture-thinking/) in mind, by acknowledging that yes, inline CSS is often useful for performance reasons (saving one or more style sheet HTTP requests, applying faster selectors), but no, it violates separation of concerns and makes maintenance harder.
+This recommendation comes again from the idea of keeping [the big picture](https://meiert.com/en/blog/big-picture-thinking/) in mind, by acknowledging that yes, inline CSS can be useful for performance reasons (saving one or more style sheet HTTP requests, applying faster selectors), but no, it violates separation of concerns and makes maintenance harder.
 Too hard.

 It is important to me to drive this point home, and to risk making this book a lot more complicated: We are of no good use as web developers when we are blind to the consequences of our work.
 An accessibility expert, a JavaScript expert, a performance expert are all still rather poor web developers if they don’t understand _and factor in_ what their expert knowledge means for other areas of the field.